 Although the economic impact study in the Gulf provides evidence of calculable recreational benefits associated with offshore structures, existing studies and data are insufficient for quantification, across all planning areas, of the benefit of a specific change in offshore activity.
-Even within the four Gulf states in the 2002 MMS survey, there was a considerable amount of disparity in not only the mode but also the impacts of the recreational use of offshore structures, making it difficult to support extrapolating from the GOM planning areas to other regions.
-47 Additionally, the effect that artificial reef programs have on decommissioning cost decision-making, and hence on extending the period of time during which recreational benefits accrue for a given structure, adds a level of unpredictability to the quantification of recreational benefits.
+Even within the four Gulf states in Hiett and Milon (2002), there was a considerable amount of disparity in not only the mode but also the impacts of the recreational use of offshore structures, making it difficult to support extrapolating from the GOM planning areas to other regions (Hiett and Milon 2002, pg.
+78).
+Additionally, the effect that artificial reef programs have on decommissioning cost decision-making, and hence on extending the period of time during which recreational benefits accrue for a given structure, adds a level of unpredictability to the quantification of recreational benefits.
 There are few data with which to model the comparative costs of decommissioning options, especially considering geographic differences in decommissioning costs and individual states' specific artificial reef programs.
-Furthermore, the 2002 MMS study specifically describes the difficulty in identifying the characteristics that make certain sites more attractive for recreational use.
+Furthermore, Hiett and Milon (2002) specifically describes the difficulty in identifying the characteristics that make certain sites more attractive for recreational use.